 If the created file or your website is complex, it’s advisable to add comments explaining your decisions.
 It’s a piece of cake – just insert a “#” at the beginning of the line and web crawlers will simply skip this part of the content during scanning the site.

 You already know the rule that unlocks access to all files, however, it’s also worth learning the one that makes web crawlers leave your site.

 If your website isn’t displayed in the search results, check whether the robots.txt file doesn’t contain the abovementioned command.

-In the screenshot below you can see an exemplary ready robots.txt file found on an online store website:
+In the screenshot below you can see a robots.txt file example found on an online store website:

-If you’ve already created a text file compliant with all standards, all you need to do is to upload it to the server.
+If you’ve already created a robots.txt file compliant with all standards, all you need to do is to upload it to the server.
 It has to be placed in your main host directory.
 Any other location will prevent bots from finding it.
-So an exemplary URL looks like this:
+So, an exemplary URL looks like this: